anno-mods/GuidRanges/modenums.md

 ## Keybindings

 Keybinds added by mods to GUID 2001271.
 Just to make sure the same keybind is not used by multiple mods.
+To check vanilla keybinds either search assets.xml for KeyTypes and your keybind, check ingame or see the wiki: https://anno1800.fandom.com/wiki/Keyboard_shortcuts

 KeyTypes | Author | Mod | Usage |
 --- | --- | --- |---